wayne391/music-structure-analysis-in-matlab/README.md

-# Music Segmentation in Matlab
+# Music Structure Analysis in Matlab
-Implememtation on two non-NN segmentation algorithms in matlab.
+Implememtation on two segmentation and one labeling algorithms in matlab.
 Additionally, it contains a toolbox and a workspace for facilitating coding.
-兩種不同音樂分段演算法的實作
+音樂分段和標籤演算法的實作

-Related Topics: Structure Analysis, Recurrence Plot (RP), Self-Similarity Matrix(SSM)
+Related Topics: Segmentation, Lableing, Recurrence Plot (RP), Self-Similarity Matrix(SSM)

 ## Dependencies
 * Chroma Toolbox (matlab toolbox) [4] : [http://resources.mpi-inf.mpg.de/MIR/chromatoolbox/](http://resources.mpi-inf.mpg.de/MIR/chromatoolbox/)
 * mir_eval (python package) [5] : For evaluation (Optional)

-Note that there are a warning in origirnal Chroma Toolbox and a little bug that can't read .mp3.
-I fix it!
+Note that there are a warning in origirnal Chroma Toolbox and a little bug that it can't read .mp3.
+I fixed them!
 ## Usage
 There are two folders<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|- segmentaion toolbox/ : set path and it can be used directly